Results

 locker secret update --access-key-id {id} --secret-access-key {secret key} --key old_secret_1 --environment old_environment_1 --data --new-key new_secret_1 [additional flags]

-Note: the key and one of the --new-* flags are required.
+and one of the --new-*

-environment update completed command:
+environment update

 locker environment update --access-key-id {id} --secret-access-key {secret key} --name old_env_1 --new-name new_env_1 --new-url new_env_2 --new-description "this is new env data" [additional flags]